 Years ago, I was sitting on a plateau in a national forest befriending wild deer, harming no one.
 A hunter invaded my personal spot in the forest and began shooting at my deer friends.
 He was perfectly within the confines of the law.
 I decided right then and there that something was deeply wrong with the entire legal system and that I should not necessarily follow human-made laws, but the laws of Truth.

-The following examples, sadly, are not funny at all.
 Fundamental rights that should be granted to all persons are not a part of the legal systems of the world.
 There are places in the world today where homosexuality, especially between men, is illegal and even punishable by the death penalty.
-Gay people are not legally allowed to marry in most of the world.
 In Saudi Arabia, women are under the guardianship system in which every woman (no matter how old she is) has to have a male guardian everywhere she goes.
-There is also an absence of laws and regulations to prevent child marriages and prosecute those who take part in them, which makes child marriage a legal form of pedophilia.
+There is also an absence of laws and regulations to prevent child marriages and prosecute those who take part in them.

 Not only are there unjust laws, but often there are no laws when laws are obviously required.
 Globally, our legal systems need an extreme makeover, as they reflect a morality of a certain culture or time and not the universal timeless virtues at the core of humanity.